macoder67/MacoX-session/README.md

 # MacoX-session
-A session generator for whatsapp bota
+A session generator for whatsapp bots